View Insights

 • Referral – Clicks from other websites

-The Top Referrers tab lists the most frequent individual sources — for example, reddit.com, linkedin.com, or other referring domains.
+The Top Referrers tab lists frequent individual sources, for example, reddit.com, linkedin.com, or other referring domains.
 It also includes “Internal” and “Direct” as valid referrer types.
+You can paginate through the results too.

 Most Popular Links